 I hate the terminology they’ve used

 Overall the thing that bothers me the most about the Disney Genie app and Genie+ is that the wording they’ve used makes it overly confusing.
-Genie vs. Genie+, Lightning Lanes vs. Individual Attraction Selections, Photopass AR lenses vs. photopass included at Disneyland.
+Genie vs. Genie+, Lightning Lanes vs. Individual Lightning Lanes, Photopass AR lenses vs. photopass included at Disneyland.
 It just all feels overly confusing and I don’t think that it needs to be.
 It’s not user friendly, which feels a bit underhanded.
 If they make it confusing to figure out what’s free and what isn’t, guests may find it’s easier to just pay for everything, even if it’s not actually what they need or want.

 Disney needs to offer more incentive for resort guests

 I really think Disney is shooting themselves in the foot a bit with their lack of attention to resort guests.
 Right now Disney is looking a huge boom in bookings, thanks to revenge travel and people ready to get back out there and the big events of the 50th anniversary attracting a lot of people.
 They aren’t having trouble filling the resorts right now, but eventually demand will die down.